satish-varma/studio/DOCUMENTATION.md

 5.  **User Creation:** Navigates to "User Management".
     *   Creates a "Manager" user, assigns them to manage "Main Warehouse".
     *   Creates a "Staff" user, assigns their default site to "Main Warehouse" and default stall to "Retail Counter A".
-6.  **Master Stock Creation:** Navigates to "Stock Items".
+6.  **Master Stock Creation:** Navigates to "Stock & Sales" -> "Stock Items".
 Selects "Main Warehouse" and ensures no specific stall is selected (or selects "Master Stock" filter).
 Adds new items (e.g., "Product X", "Product Y") to the master stock.
 7.  **Stock Allocation:** From the "Stock Items" (Master Stock view), allocates quantities of "Product X" and "Product Y" to "Retail Counter A" and "Back Storage".
-8.  **View Activity Log:** Checks the "Activity Log" to see records of item creation and allocation.
+8.  **View Activity Log:** Checks the "Stock Activity Log" to see records of item creation and allocation.
-9.  **View Reports:** Navigates to "Reports", selects "Main Warehouse" and a date range to see sales summaries (initially zero).
+9.  **View Reports:** Navigates to "Sales Reports", selects "Main Warehouse" and a date range to see sales summaries (initially zero).
 10. **Settings:** Explores "Settings" to check data export options or reset application data.
 11. **Profile:** Updates their own display name or default viewing preferences.
 12. **Monitor Operations:** Periodically reviews dashboard, sales history for all staff/sites, and reports.
-13. **Food Stall Setup (Optional):** If managing a food stall, navigates to "Food Stall Management" (via `/foodstall/dashboard`), records initial expenses for groceries via `/foodstall/expenses/record`.
+13. **Food Stall Setup (Optional):** If managing a food stall, navigates to "Food Stall" -> "Dashboard", then to "Add Expense" to record initial expenses for groceries via `/foodstall/expenses/record`.

 ### Manager User

 1.  **Login:** Accesses the system.
 Their `AuthContext` might default to one of their managed sites, or they select one from the header.
 Their context is always "All Stalls" for the selected site.
 2.  **Dashboard:** Views dashboard for their selected managed site (e.g., "Main Warehouse"), with data aggregated from "All Stalls".
-3.  **Stock Review:** Navigates to "Stock Items".
+3.  **Stock Review:** Navigates to "Stock & Sales" -> "Stock Items".
     *   Views "All Stock (Site-wide)" for "Main Warehouse".
     *   Filters to see only "Retail Counter A" stock (using the stall filter).
 Notices "Product X" is low.
     *   Filters to see "Back Storage" stock.
 4.  **Stock Transfer:** From the "Stock Items" page, finds an item in "Back Storage", uses the item's action menu to "Transfer to Stall", and moves a quantity of "Product X" to "Retail Counter A".
-5.  **Record Sale (Context Dependent):** If the manager needs to record a sale, they would typically use the system in a context that implies a specific stall (e.g., if covering a stall, they might select that stall if the UI/permissions allow, or sales are recorded at the site level if that's the operational model).
-For this app, sale recording is tied to a specific stall context in the header.
-Managers do not have a specific stall context set by default for sales (their view is "All Stalls").
-If an admin has given a manager a *default* stall in their user profile (not standard manager setup), or if UI allows temporary stall selection for action, they could.
-Otherwise, staff at specific stalls primarily record sales.
+5.  **Record Sale (Context Dependent):** If the manager needs to record a sale, they would navigate to "Stock & Sales" -> "Record Sale".
+They must first select the specific stall where the sale is occurring from a dropdown on the form itself.
 6.  **Sales History:** Views sales history for "Main Warehouse", can filter by staff working there.
 7.  **Reports:** Generates sales reports for "Main Warehouse".
 Uses AI summary.
 8.  **Settings:** Exports sales data for "Main Warehouse" to CSV.
 9.  **Profile:** Sets their default item filter preferences.
-10. **Food Stall Check (If applicable):** If their managed site includes a food stall, they might navigate to "Food Stall Management" (via `/foodstall/dashboard`) to review recent expenses or sales for that stall.
+10. **Food Stall Check (If applicable):** If their managed site includes a food stall, they might navigate to "Food Stall" -> "Dashboard" to review recent expenses or sales for that stall.
+They can also view the "Food Stall Reports".

 ### Staff User

 1.  **Login:** Accesses the system.
 Their context is automatically set to their assigned default site and stall (e.g., "Main Warehouse", "Retail Counter A").
 If no stall is assigned, context is their site's master stock.
 2.  **Dashboard:** Views dashboard specific to "Retail Counter A".
 Sees items low on stock *at their stall*.
-3.  **Stock Check:** Navigates to "Stock Items".
+3.  **Stock Check:** Navigates to "Stock & Sales" -> "Stock Items".
 View is automatically filtered to "Retail Counter A".
     *   Updates quantity for "Product X" after a manual count (using "Update Stock" action).
-4.  **Record Sale:** Navigates to "Record Sale".
+4.  **Record Sale:** Navigates to "Stock & Sales" -> "Record Sale".
+The form is pre-set to their assigned stall.
     *   Adds "Product X" and "Product Y" to a customer's order from available stall stock.
     *   Completes the sale.
 Stock for "Product X" and "Product Y" at "Retail Counter A" (and linked master stock) is automatically decremented.
 5.  **Sales History:** Views their own sales for "Retail Counter A".
 6.  **Profile:** Updates their display name.
 7.  **Request Stock (Implicit):** If "Product Y" runs out, they might verbally request more from a manager or from "Back Storage" (system doesn't have a formal request feature, this would be an operational flow leading to a manager/admin performing an allocation or transfer).
 8.  **Food Stall Operations (If assigned to a food stall):**
-    *   Records sales of food items via `/foodstall/sales/record`.
+    *   Manages daily sales totals via "Food Stall" -> "Add Sales".
-    *   Records expenses for grocery purchases via `/foodstall/expenses/record`.
+    *   Records expenses for grocery purchases via "Food Stall" -> "Add Expense".

 ---

 ## 13. Production Readiness Considerations

 Making StallSync fully production-ready involves several key areas beyond core feature development.
+The application is built to be fully responsive and mobile-friendly.

 ### Firestore Security Rules

 *   **Current Status:** The `firestore.rules` file in the project root provides a detailed set of rules with helper functions for role checks and ownership.
 *   **Action Required:** **CRITICAL REVIEW AND TESTING.** Before deploying to production, these rules must be thoroughly audited, tested (using Firebase Emulator Suite or unit tests for rules), and refined to ensure they precisely match the application's access control requirements.
 Deny by default and only allow specific operations needed by each role for each collection/document.
 Pay close attention to write rules for `stockItems` to prevent unauthorized quantity or price changes.
-    *   Ensure rules for new collections like `foodItemExpenses` and `foodSaleTransactions` are added and appropriately secured.
+    *   Ensure rules for new collections like `foodItemExpenses`, `foodSaleTransactions`, and `foodStallActivityLogs` are added and appropriately secured.

 ### Testing Strategy